Easy Meat Sauce For Pasta

 Shortcuts

 • Many recipes simmer the sauce for 2-3 hours.
-For this one, an hour is plenty to achieve a thick robust meat sauce.
+For this one, an hour is plenty to achieve a thick, robust sauce.

-• To cut the time in about half, make the meat sauce in an Instant Pot (instructions are in the recipe card below)
+• To cut the time roughly in half, make the meat sauce in an Instant Pot (instructions are in the recipe card below)

 Recipe FAQs